better-internet/radworks-grants/docs/grants_proposal_discussion.md

 # **Functional Description**

 The proposal is to start the Radworks Grants Program (RGP).
-The purpose of which will be to collect, assess, approve, and fund solutions to problems within the Radicle ecosystem.
+The purpose of which will be to collect, assess, approve, and fund solutions to problems within the Radworks ecosystem.

 In other words, the aim is to directly support open source initiatives that help grow the Radicle product, community, and the greater Free and Open Source Software (FOSS) and Web3 community at large.